Conditions of Admission in Japanese Schools

 At the very least, please know your Hiragana and Katakana !

-In schools that accept them, beginners with no Japanese knowledge must take “Japanese for beginners” courses which will teach them Hiragana, Katakana, basic grammar and daily conversation.
-After completing this course, students can move/transfer to other courses.
+Beginners with no Japanese knowledge must take “Japanese for beginners” courses which will teach them Hiragana, Katakana, basic grammar and daily conversation.
+After completing this course, students can move to other courses.

 |Entrance season||Education period||Application period|